tagtime/TagTime/README.md

 0. Clone the repository on Github
 1. cd into your local tagtime directory
-2. Run: python2 install.py USERNAME
+2. Run: python install.py USERNAME
 3. Verify in settings.pl (wherever it says CHANGEME) that the install script filled in everything correctly
 4. Make sure you have X11 (on Mac) or Cygwin (on Windows) running (not an issue